 The ECA600-Controller is sampled periodically and the control signal is applied to the process immediately with no time delay after each sampling instant.
 These are ideal timing constraints.
 In practice this is hard to achieve.
-Failure to meet the realtime constraints may lead to severe performance deterioration.
+Failure to meet the real-time constraints may lead to severe performance deterioration.
 In the Matlab/Simulink environment the Graphical User Interface (GUI) under some circumstances consumes so much computational power that the timing constraints are violated.
 This often is the case the first few seconds of a realtime simulation, or if the user invokes operations such as moving, opening or closing windows in the GUI.
-The Simulink models includes a measure of the timing constraints violations in the jitter signal.
-When the jitter is close to zero the timing is close to ideal.
+The Simulink models includes a measure of the timing is close to ideal.
 When the jitter is equal to one there is a delay of one sampling period at the sample instants.
 Be careful with working with the GUI when a simulation is running.
 Use keyboard shortcuts instead of menu commands whenever possible.